jabranham/personal-website/_drafts/using-pandoc-a-grad-student-guide.md

 * Using pandoc-citeproc to include a properly-formatted bibliography
 * Using pandoc-crossref to reference Figures, Tables, and equations
+* Changing the style of your pdf document

 I'm not going to go through how to install pandoc, as it's relatively simple and they have [a webpage with installation instructions](http://pandoc.org/installing.html).
 You'll want to make sure you have a relatively recent version; the most recent as of this writing is pandoc 1.17.2.
 You may check what version you have installed by typing